basepeak/nextcloud-S3-local-S3-migration/README.md

   ),
 );
 ```

 4. click 'next'
 5. follow the instructions..

-# A friendly note before you start migrating..
+# A friendly note before you start migrating

 Officially it is not supported to change the primary storage in Nextcloud.
 However, it's very well possible and these unofficial scripts will help you in doing so.